hicksjduk/channel/README.md

 item in the channel; if the channel is empty, the call blocks until there is something there or the channel is closed.
 In Go, which supports multiple return values from a call, reading from a channel returns both the value read, and a flag which says whether a value was actually read (which is not the case if the channel was closed and empty);
-this is simulated in Java by returning a `GetResult` object, in which there is a `containsValue` flag and a `value` which is only meaningful if `containsValue` is `true`.
+this is simulated in Java by returning an `Optional` object, which contains the value read if there was one, or is empty otherwise.

+**Note** that because of the implementation of the `Optional` class, which uses a contained `null` to denote emptiness, a channel cannot contain null values, and an attempt to put a null value in a channel will fail.
+If it is
+desired to put null values in a channel, it is recommended to use an empty `Optional`.
+For example, if a channel is to contain values of type `String` which may be null, it should be declared as `Channel<Optional<String>>`, and a valid call to put a null value in that channel would be `ch.put(Optional.empty())`.
+If it is desired to create a channel where only the presence of an item, and not its value, is significant, this could be done by declaring the channel as `Channel<Optional<Void>>`, which can only contain empty `Optional`s.

 ### Iterating over a channel